 For a settlement agreement to be enforceable, it must be approved by the ABC Board by Board Order.
-Once approved, the terms of the settlement agreement are attached to the ABC license and remain in effect, unless amended or terminated, for the life of the license.
+Once approved, the terms of the settlement agreement are attached to the alcohol license and remain in effect, unless amended or terminated, for the life of the license.
 If the license is sold, the new owners are bound by the terms of the settlement agreement.

 Access to Settlement Agreements